East Midlands Parkway railway station: Electrification and future

-In November 2021 the Government announced the abandonment of most of the eastern leg High Speed 2 and the Northern Powerhouse Rail scheme under the Integrated Rail Plan for the North and Midlands (IRP).
-As part of this the earlier proposal for the HS2 East Midlands Hub station on the Toton sidings site further north has been shelved and instead, the eastern leg of HS2 will connect to the Midland Line at a junction to the south of East Midlands Parkway.
-This will allow HS2 services to reach Derby and Nottingham directly, the absence of which was a criticism of the previous plan.
+In November 2021, the Government announced the abandonment of most of the eastern leg High Speed 2 (HS2) and the Northern Powerhouse Rail scheme under the Integrated Rail Plan for the North and Midlands (IRP).
+As part of this, the earlier proposal for the HS2 East Midlands Hub station on the Toton sidings site further north was shelved and instead the eastern leg of HS2 would connect to the Midland Line at a junction to the south of East Midlands Parkway.
+This would allow HS2 services to reach Derby and Nottingham directly, the absence of which was a criticism of the previous plan.
 The IRP also confirmed the rest of the Midland Line would be electrified, reversing a previous decision to cancel electrification.

+In October 2023, it was announced that the Eastern Leg of HS2 was cancelled, along with the Birmingham to Manchester line.
+It will therefore not reach East Midlands Parkway.
+However the Midlands Rail Hub will go ahead; this will increase the number of trains from the East Midlands to Birmingham by routing more trains to Birmingham Moor Street.